nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 ***Carambolas.Net does not support out-of-band messages.
 All messages are sequenced.***

 This is a consequence of the fact that a message identifier is required for acknowledgments, retransmissions and consequently flow control.
-Also, fragmentation of unsequenced messages either would have to be forbidden (limiting unsequenced messages to one `MSS`) or require a particular solution.
-In this case, only one
-(the latest) unsequenced fragmented message can in fact be reassembled in order to avoid buffer bloating at the receiver with potentially several unrelated fragments.
+Also, fragmentation of unsequenced messages either would have to be prevented (limiting unsequenced messages to one `MSS`) or require a particular solution.
+In the latter case, only one (the latest) unsequenced fragmented message can in fact be reassembled in order to avoid buffer bloating at the receiver with potentially several unrelated fragments.
 After all, an unreliable framented message may never be completed if one of its fragments become lost in transit.
 Note that the notion of "latest" implies some sort of sequencing of unsequenced messages which sounds very funny.
-Message validation would also become a challenge as late messages cannot be associated with any specific sequence window.

-And most of all, in terms of quality of service, unsequenced messages cannot be distinguished from sequenced unreliable messages by the user application.
+Message validation would also become a challenge as late messages cannot be associated with any specific sequence window cycle and fragments from different user data segments may arrive interchangebly.
+And after all, in terms of quality of service, unsequenced messages are indistinguishable from sequenced unreliable messages by a user application.

 ### Retransmissions

+TODO

 #### Acknowledgement Timeout (`ATO`)

+TODO

 #### Fast Retransmissions

+TODO

 #### Exponential Backoff